ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

 ### Provisioning your dedicated host instances through the Devices menu
 {: #ordering-dedicated-devices-menu}

-Your first option is to provision your dedicated host instances through the **Devices** menu from the main Customer Portal page.
+Your first option is to provision your dedicated host instances through the **Devices** menu from the main {{site.data.keyword.slportal}} page.
 The following steps take you through this process.

 1. Click **Devices > Device List**.

-    The *Devices* page displays all device types—dedicated hosts, virtual servers, bare metal servers and NetScaler application delivery controllers—within your account.
+    The *Devices* page displays all device types—dedicated hosts, virtual servers, bare metal servers, and NetScaler application delivery controllers—within your account.

 2. Select the host for your dedicated host instances by clicking on its link under **Device Name**.